echuraev/dotfiles/.mutt/README.md

    name `Search` to ignore field.
 In `Search` directory will be saved results of search with notmuch.
 2. Run in terminal command `notmuch new` and it will index all your emails.

+### lbdb configuration
+**lbdb** is tool for autocompletion contacts.
+Configuration file of lbdb is in `~/.lbdb/lbdbrc`.
+For generating autocompletion database you have to run command:

+TODO: Add more details

+Vim function for autocompletion implemented in `~/.vim/after/ftplugin/mail.vim`.

 ## Running mutt
 You can use `email` function from `~/.bashrc.global` it will run mutt in tmux